Things to Do in June

 Wimbledon Tennis Championships

 Arguably the most famous tennis tournament in the world, the Wimbledon Championships have been played since 1877.
-Starting towards the end of June and lasting approximately 2 weeks, or until all events are complete, tickets for Wimbledon are always in fierce demand, especially with pro tennis players like Andy Murray competing.
+Although the Championships start in July, lasting approximately two weeks, or until all events are complete, the qualifying rounds start at the end of June this year.
+Tickets for Wimbledon are always in fierce demand, especially with pro tennis players like Andy Murray competing.